-Pascale Petit Interviews & Book of the Year
+Pascale Petit Interviews

 ‘Pascale Petit’s Mama Amazonica powerfully twists together fantasy and experience.
 Over a sustained sequence of poems, Petit transfigures her mother’s desperate and disturbed life through fabulous imagery of the rainforest and its flora and fauna, moving towards a kind of extreme, Ovidian release into metamorphosis.
 It won the Royal Society of Literature Ondaatje Prize this year, a first for a book of poetry.’ – Marina Warner, The Tablet (Books of the Year 2018)

-RADIO 3 INTERVIEW WITH PASCALE PETIT
+RADIO 3 INTERVIEWS WITH PASCALE PETIT

 The Verb, BBC Radio 3, Friday 19 October 2018, 10pm